Review, Approval and Post-Approval Requirements

 Step 3: Begin the “Routing” process to submit the IRB form

-Once the form has been written and all applicable supporting documents have been uploaded, the form must be submitted through a “routing” process via NUgrant.
+Once the form has been written and all applicable supporting documents have been uploaded, the form must be submitted through a “routing” process via NuRamp.
 The routing process triggers the IRB review process to officially begin.
-The routing process must be initiated via NUgrant by electronically signing the form and can be done so by either the Principal Investigator (PI), the Secondary Investigator (SI), or an administrative personnel member can notify the PI or SI.
+The routing process must be initiated via NuRamp by electronically signing the form and can be done so by either the Principal Investigator (PI), the Secondary Investigator (SI), or an administrative personnel member can notify the PI or SI.
 The routing process accomplishes multiple requirements such as:

 Step 4: The Review Process